wderezin/terraform-aws-infrastructure/README.md

 # Terraform AWS Account Setup Module
 An opinionated AWS account setup with only options to adjust cost impacting setting.

-NOTE: This is currently under develop and should not be considered a complete setup while the version is 0.0.x
+NOTE: This is currently under develop and should not be considered a stable

 # Quickstart Guide